Chemotion/ChemOrc/README.md

 - macOS, apple-silicon
 - macOS, amd64

 Please be sure that you have both, `docker` and `docker compose` commands.
 This should be the case if you install Docker Desktop following the instructions [here](https://docs.docker.com/desktop/#download-and-install).
 If you choose to install only Docker Engine, then please make sure that you _also_ have `docker compose` as a command (as opposed to `docker-compose`).
+On Linux, you might have to install the [`docker-compose-plugin`](https://docs.docker.com/compose/install/linux/#install-using-the-repository) to achieve this.

 ### Make it an executable